dvillacis94/iOS-Messaging-SDK/README.md

-# LiveEngage In-App Messaging iOS SDK
+# [Unqualified Beta] LiveEngage In-App Messaging iOS SDK - Compiled with Swift 4.0 (Xcode 9 Beta 3)
+**For beta usage only.
+Do not use for productive usage.
+This version did not enter any testing or quality assurance cycles.**

 This read.me include the quick start guide for LiveEngage In-App Messaging iOS SDK in Swift and Objective-C.